 Aaron completed his Master’s Degree in Clinical Psychology at the University of Adelaide.
 Aaron holds professional memberships with the Australian Psychological Society (APS), including the APS College of Clinical Psychologists, and with the Australian Health Practitioner Regulation Agency (AHPRA).

-Annemarie Menne is a Clinical Psychologist who provides psychological therapy to clients of all ages and backgrounds, to support their wellbeing and to live life to their full potential.
-Annemarie has experience in the psychological treatment of anxiety, depression, stress and trauma related psychological concerns, and issues relating to identity and belonging.
-She consults individual clients and families, and also provides training workshops and seminars for organisations and schools.
+Annemarie Menne is a Clinical Psychologist who provides psychological therapy to clients of all ages and is skilled to treat a wide range of mental health concerns.
+She consults with individual clients, and also provides training workshops and seminars for organisations and schools.
 As the co-founder and Director of Neaves & Menne Clinical Psychologist, Annemarie enjoys mentoring and supporting a team of psychologists and connecting with the wider community to raise awareness of psychology and mental health.

-Annemarie’s therapy approach is based on principles of Cognitive Behaviour Therapy (CBT), Acceptance Commitment Therapy (ACT), Mindfulness based cognitive interventions, and neuropsychology.
+Annemarie’s therapy approach is based on principles of Cognitive Behaviour Therapy (CBT), Acceptance Commitment Therapy (ACT), Mindfulness based cognitive interventions, and Schema Therapy.
 In addition, Annemarie has a therapy dog, “Balou”, who may be included as an adjunct to therapy for some clients.

 Annemarie has completed a Bachelor of Arts, Honours in Psychology, and a Masters Degree in Clinical Psychology at Flinders University, Adelaide.
 Annemarie is registered with the Psychology Board of Australia (PBA) and is a full member of the Australian Psychological Society (APS).